 \section{Relating states and dynamics in the partial quasiprobability representations}

-A well known property of the three common quasiprobability distributions is that they may be related via convolution.
+A well known property of the three common quasiprobability distributions is that they may be related via convolution with a Gaussian (also known as a Weierstrass transform).
 Specifically, the Wigner distribution $W$ may be obtained from the Glauber-Sudarshan $P$ distribution by a convolution with a Gaussian with variance $\frac{1}{2}\hbar s^2$ in $q$ and $\frac{1}{2}\hbar s^{-2}$ in $p$, and in turn the Husimi $Q$ representation may be obtained from the Wigner representation by the same convolution \cite{gardiner2004quantum,wiseman_milburn_2009,takahashi1986wigner}.
-These relations are unchanged by when one considers instead the partial quasiprobability representations $\varrho^W, \varrho^P, \varrho^Q$, and so using the differential operator representation of the convolution
+These relations are unchanged by when one considers instead the partial quasiprobability representations $\varrho^W, \varrho^P, \varrho^Q$, and so using the differential operator representation \cite{hirschman2012convolution} of the convolution

 we may write them as For the different representations to be all equivalent, the mapping between the quasiprobability distributions must be bijective, and thus the convolutions must be invertible.
-While this is not possible for general functions on phase space, in this case it is possible on the restricted domain formed by the sets of all possible partial Husimi and Wigner distributions \cite{takahashi1989distribution}.
+While this is not possible for general functions on phase space \cite{hirschman2012convolution}, in this case it is possible on the restricted domain formed by the sets of all possible partial Husimi and Wigner distributions \cite{takahashi1989distribution}.
 In terms of the differential operator $\mathcal{D}$, these inverse maps may be written in terms of the differential operator which gives

 Having specified the maps between states in the three representations, one may construct the dynamics in any representation from another by mapping the state, evolving in that representation, and then mapping back to the original representation.
 In particular, using the form of the generator in the partial Wigner representation $\mathcal{L}^W$, given in \eqref{eq: L_W}, one may construct generators for $\mathcal{L}^Q$ and $\mathcal{L}^P$, which take the form